jonesrussell/page-prowler/README.md

 ## Commands

 - api: Starts the API server.
-- articles: Crawls specific websites and extracts articles that match the provided terms.
+- matchlinks: Crawls specific websites and extracts matchlinks that match the provided terms.
 - consume: Consumes URLs from a Redis set.
 - help: Displays help about any command.